 (e) The executive director may order a person to cease the discharge of industrial waste upon a finding by the executive director that the final order of the Board of Commissioners entered after a hearing to show cause has been violated.
 The executive director shall serve the person with a copy of his or her order shall be served on the offending party either by U.S. first-class mail, U.S. certified mail, or personally, or by email as provided in subsection (m) serving the owner, officer, registered agent, or individual designated by permit.
-The order of the executive director shall also schedule an expedited hearing before a hearing officer designated by the Board of Commissioners for the purpose of determining whether the company has violated the final order of the Board of Commissioners.
-The Board of Commissioners shall adopt rules of procedure governing expedited hearings.
+The order of the executive director shall also schedule an expedited hearing before a hearing officer designated by the Board of Commissioners for the purpose of determining whether the company has violated the final order of the Board of procedure governing expedited hearings.
 In no event shall the hearing be conducted less than 7 days after service receipt by the person of the executive director's order on the offending party.